How Anoka-Hennepin schools could close a $21 million budget gap

 The two options have already been revised based on board members’ requests to reduce cuts that would mean fewer teachers at schools, McIntyre said.

 At one point in the discussion, the district floated changes to middle and high school class schedules to save money, but that was removed after board member feedback.
-At the board’s meeting last month, several board members thanked district staff for transparency about potential cuts and responsiveness to board and community feedback.
+At last month’s board meeting, several board members thanked district staff for transparency about potential cuts and responsiveness to board and community feedback.
+On Monday, several board members requested more details about how the proposed cuts would be felt across the district and in schools.

 about the writer